silvi-12/ProductPage/README.md

 ## Documentation:

-This project aims to create a fully responsive website using React.js and Tailwind CSS.
+This project aims to create a fully responsive website using React.js and react bootstrap.
 The website consists of several components, including a header with a responsive hamburger menu for mobile devices, a product list component for displaying available products, and individual product cards with quantity controls.

 Users can browse through the list of products, increment or decrement the quantity of each product, and view the total price in the checkout popup.
 The checkout popup is displayed when the user clicks on the "Checkout" button in the header or footer.